JordanL2/ModularCalculator/README.md

 ## Functions
 * Display operator/function syntax info on parameter validation error
-* Function to convert a number into standard form
 * log - allow a second param for given base
 * floor / ceil - allow second param for places